Dark Higgs Bosons at Colliders: Constraints from cosmology, astrophysics and non-collider experiments

 If dark Higgs bosons enter into thermal equilibrium with the SM thermal bath, it is essential that they decay or annihilate away before the beginning of Big Bang Nucleosynthesis (BBN) in order to avoid spoiling the successes of standard cosmology.
 A commonly quoted~\cite{Krnjaic:2015mbs} requirement on the lifetime of the dark Higgs boson is $\tau < 1\,\mathrm{s}$, but closer analysis reveals some dependence of this bound on the dark Higgs mass and the decay products.
 For example, for a dark Higgs boson mass of $100\,\mathrm{MeV}$, the bound is $\tau < 0.2\,\mathrm{s}$~\cite{Depta:2020zbh}, while even stronger bounds are expected if pions are produced in the dark Higgs boson decays~\cite{Boyarsky:2020dzc}.

 If, on the other hand, the mixing angle is so small that the dark Higgs bosons do not enter into thermal equilibrium, it may still be possible to produce them non-thermally via the freeze-in mechanism~\cite{Chu:2011be,Berger:2016vxi}.
 In this case, the constraints from BBN are relaxed considerably, and it is in fact possible for dark Higgs bosons to be stable on cosmological scales, such that they may constitute the dominant form of dark matter~\cite{Heeba:2018wtf,Fradette:2018hhl,Mondino:2020lsc}.
 The leading constraints on this scenario stem from searches for mono-energetic x-ray and $\gamma$-ray lines produced in the decays of dark Higgs bosons~\cite{Heeba:2018wtf}, bounds on dark matter self-interactions from the Bullet Cluster~\cite{Markevitch:2003at} and, for dark Higgs boson masses in the keV range, from warm dark matter bounds~\cite{DEramo:2020gpr,Decant:2021mhj}.
-The viable mixing angles are so small that the dark Higgs boson would be unobservable in laboratory experiments, and therefore we do not consider this case further.\footnote{We note that it is also possible for dark Higgs bosons to decay between BBN and recombination, provided their abundance is small enough.
-For a more detailed discussion, we refer to Ref.~\cite{Ibe:2021fed}.}
+The viable mixing angles are so small that the dark Higgs boson would be unobservable in laboratory experiments, and therefore we do not consider this case further.\footnote{We note that it is also possible for dark Higgs bosons to decay between BBN and recombination, provided their abundance is small enough, or for the dark Higgs boson to decay into DM particles.
+For more detailed discussions, we refer to Refs.~\cite{Ibe:2021fed,Ghosh:2022fws}.}